cap-js/docs/node.js/cds-reflect.md

 ### <span style="color:grey">entity</span>.keys  <i>  &#8674; {[defs]} </i> {:#entity-keys}

 A getter returning a cached object with an entity definition's declared primary keys by name.
-The returned object adheres to the specification of [CSN Definitions](defs).
+The returned object adheres to the specification of [CSN Definitions][defs].
 {: .indent}

 ### <span style="color:grey">entity</span>.associations  <i>  &#8674; {[defs]} </i> {:#entity-associations}

 A getter returning a cached object of all Associations from an entity definition's elements.
-The returned object adheres to the specification of [CSN Definitions](defs).
+The returned object adheres to the specification of [CSN Definitions][defs].
 {: .indent}

 ### <span style="color:grey">entity</span>.compositions  <i>  &#8674; {[defs]} </i> {:#entity-compositions}

 A getter returning a cached object of all Compositions from an entity definition's elements.
-The returned object adheres to the specification of [CSN Definitions](defs).
+The returned object adheres to the specification of [CSN Definitions][defs].
 {: .indent}